jobream/List-of-Learning-Resources/README.md

 > If you think there is a resource which you think others would benefit on, fork, and your changes, and make a pull request!

+## Here is 5 from our huge range...

 - [pcottle-repository](https://github.com/pcottle/learnGitBranching) - This is a git repository visualizer, sandbox, and a series of educational tutorials and challenges.
 - [Course](https://lnkd.in/gfEaa2b) -Version Control Git course on Coursera offered.
 - [GitHub](https://lab.github.com/)- GitHub labs